Religious Exploration

 We value our children and youth because of their own innate worthiness as people and because they are the future of our community and our world.

 As Unitarian Universalists, we do not seek to provide our children with ready-made answers to life's questions in the form of a fixed creed or doctrine.
-Instead, we seek to provide our children and youth with an environment in which they may grow up with a strong sense of values, morals as set forth in our UU Values.
-To this end, we are committed to offering a Religious Exploration (RE) program which will enrich the lives of our children and youth, helping them to recognize and realize their full potential and build firm foundations for meaningful, ethical lives.
+Instead, we seek to provide our children and youth with an environment in which they may grow up with a strong sense of values and morals as set forth in our 7 UU Values (see JETPIG below).
+To this end, we are committed to offering a Religious Exploration (RE) program which will enrich the lives of our children and youth, helping them to recognize and realize their full potential and build firm foundations for meaningful, ethical lives, always with a holy curiosity.

 Love Love is the power that holds us together and is at the center of our values.